ForestAdmin/agent-nodejs/docs/deployment/using-branches.md

 ### What is a branch?

-A branch is a fork (i.e copy) of the layout of the wanted _origin_ environment.
+A branch is a fork (i.e copy) of the layout of its _origin_ environment.
 It is attached to your development environment.

 {% hint style="info" %}
-Your **origin** environment is the environment you want based on to do some layout changes.
+The **origin** of a branch is either specified using the `--origin` option or selected when prompted otherwise).
+You should choose the environment you want to make some layout changes on.
 {% endhint %}

-Once you've created a branch, your layout will look exactly like the layout of your origin environment.
+Once you've created a branch, your layout will look exactly like the layout of its origin environment.

 ### How do branches work?

-Any **layout change** you make on your current branch using the [Layout Editor](https://docs.forestadmin.com/user-guide/getting-started/master-your-ui/using-the-layout-editor-mode) will be **saved on your current branch** and will not affect your origin environment.
+Any **layout change** you make on your current branch using the [Layout Editor](https://docs.forestadmin.com/user-guide/getting-started/master-your-ui/using-the-layout-editor-mode) will be **saved on your current branch** and will not affect its origin environment.

 Imagine the following situation where you have 3 environments: